andordavoti/cFood/README.md

 - Request a review on your branch when you are done working on it
 - Responsible to merge in PRs: Andor Davoti

+## Code structure

+To achieve a sticky footer you need to use the div container with class content to add content to the page outside of the navbar and footer.

 ## Colors:

 - White: #fff